LogoLogo

 MJPEG grayscale Mode

-(Reference Mode) The MJPEG -compressed grayscale mode captures grayscale frames, compressed on-camera for scalable reference video capabilities.
+(Reference Mode) The MJPEG-compressed grayscale mode captures grayscale frames, compressed on-camera for scalable reference video capabilities.
 Grayscale images are used only for reference purpose, and processed frames will not contribute to the reconstruction of 3D data.
-The MJPEG mode can run at full frame rate and be synchronized with tracking cameras.
+The MJPEG mode can run at full frame rate and be synchronized with tracking cameras and can be exported.

 Supported Camera Models: All camera models.